Srjnnnn/SanriGirdabi/README.md

   Working at <b>Orion Innovation</b> as
   a <b>Full-Stack developer.</b><br />
 </p>
-<p align="center">This is my personal GitHub Repo, for my personal projects.
-I'm using another GitHub repo for internal company contributions.</p>
+<p align="center">This is my personal GitHub account, for my personal projects.
+I'm using another GitHub and GitLab accounts for internal company contributions.</p>
 <p align="center">You can reach me via the links below.</p>

 <p align = "center">